CanevottiAlessia/miR-RF/README.md

 ## Citation

+## Citation

-If you use miR-RF, please cite: "..."
+If you use miR-RF, please cite:

+Canevotti A., et al. *An operational workflow for the systematic annotation of human miRNAs*.
+Journal, year.
+DOI